adipascu/screen-on/README.md

 # Android Screen On

 Use this library to keep the screen on and prevent the phone from going into sleep while the app is in the foreground.
-This is useful for app development thus bringing a similar experience to iOS to Android.
-This library is self bootstrapping, it requires no extra code in your app (besides the gradle dependency).
+This is useful for app development.
+The library is self bootstrapping, it requires no extra code in your app (besides the gradle dependency).

 ## Instalation steps (using jitpack)
 - Add the JitPack repository to your build file, using your root build.gradle at the end of repositories: